imarunck/Kannada-Font-Library/download-install all open-source font at once/00 Readme.txt

-drag and drop fonts in windows font manager. select all right click and install all.
+* drag and drop fonts in Windows font manager.
+* select all right click and install all.
+* Download ATS Bandipura, ATS Bengaluru	: https://aksharatypestudio.in/fonts/